telerik/blazor-docs/styling-and-themes/theme-swatches.md

 ## Basics

-A theme is a collection of styles, which determine the appearance of the Telerik Blazor components, including fonts, colors, sizes and layouts.
-For example, **Default** and **Bootstrap** are two built-in theme names.
+A *theme* is a collection of styles, which determine the appearance of the Telerik Blazor components, including fonts, colors, sizes and layouts.
+For example, **Default** and **Bootstrap** are two [built-in theme names]({%slug general-information/themes%}#built-in-theme-names).

-A theme swatch is a color variation of a theme.
-Each swatch uses the same fonts, sizes, and layouts as the respective base theme.
+A *theme swatch* is a color variation of a theme.
+All swatches of a given theme use the same fonts, sizes, and layouts.
 On the other hand, the text colors, background colors and border colors are different.
 For example, **Default Ocean Blue** and **Bootstrap Nordic** are two built-in swatch names.

+When this documentation talks about a given theme name, for example **Default**, this implies the **Main** swatch of this theme.
+In addition, the word "theme" as a general term can imply any swatch of any theme.

 The CSS file of a swatch is self-sufficient and contains all required styles for the Telerik Blazor components, except the optional [font icon styles]({%slug common-features-icons%}#font-icon-stylesheet).
-There is no need to load a base theme CSS file and swatch CSS file.

-When a Telerik resource talks about a given theme name, for example **Default**, this often refers to the **Main** swatch of this theme.
+The Blazor app should load only one theme (swatch) at a time.

 ### Comparing Built-in Swatches